Schrolli91/BOSWatch/README.md

 - And use the script  `sudo sh install.sh`

 Now the script downloads and compile all needed data.
-At the end you can find the Programm in `~/bos/BOSWatch`
+At the end you can find BOSWatch in `~/bos/BOSWatch/`

 Caution, script don't install a Webserver with PHP and MySQL.
 So you have to make up manually if you want to use MySQL support.